Serving Size: 2 tablets

 SOURCES OF MAGNESIUM

 Leafy greens, nuts and grass-fed meat are all good food sources of magnesium.
 Clinically, we find that many people’s magnesium is so depleted that taking a magnesium supplement in addition to eating more magnesium rich food is the best approach.
 When choosing a supplement, we find that magnesium glycinate is the most absorbable form of magnesium.
 Choose Mixed Magnesium if you tend towards constipation.
 Along with magnesium glycinate, Mixed Magnesium contains magnesium citrate which helps pull fluid to your bowels to loosen stool.
-Try it for yourself and taek advantage of our sale at the same time!

 The majority of my clients have at least one symptom of magnesium deficiency, and once they start supplementing and getting more magnesium in their diet they get a lot of relief.
 On more than one occasion I have heard people refer to magnesium as “the miracle supplement” because it helps so many different areas of the body.